AndreasAugustin/actions-template-sync/README.md

 #### 3. PAT

-:warn: when the source repository is private using PATs, also the target repository must be private.
+:warning: when the source repository is private using PATs, also the target repository must be private.
 Else it won't work.

 [Personal access token][github-pat] are an alternative to using passwords for authentication to GitHubYou can add a kind